Grothendieck-Verdier functors: Proofs

 for all \(X,Y\in \cC\).
 Diagram (I) commutes by the naturality of \(\xi^{r,F}\); (II) by the naturality of the $\otimes$-braiding \(c\); and (III) because \(F\) is a braided lax \(\ot\)-monoidal functor. \end{proof}

 \begin{proof}[Proof of Lemma~\ref{lemma: BrLDN to BrLDN is equivalent to identity}] We adopt the notation from the proof of Lemma~\ref{lemma: LDN to LDN is equivalent to identity}.
-It remains to verify that each component of the strict \(2\)-natural isomorphism~\eqref{eq: Frob LD yields natural 2-isomorphism} constructed there is a braided Frobenius LD-functor.
+It remains to verify that each component of the strict \(2\)-natural isomorphism~\eqref{eq: Frob LD yields natural 2-isomorphism} constructed in that proof is a braided Frobenius LD-functor.
 By the definition of the Frobenius LD-structure on these components, this reduces to showing that, for any braided LD-category with negation \(\cC\),

 where \(\higheroverline{c}\) is the \(\parLL\)-braiding from Construction \ref{constr: BrGV to BrLDN}.
 Unwinding the definition of \(\upsilon^{\cC}\) (see Equation~\eqref{eq: comultiplication LDN-LDN}), Equation~\eqref{eq: identity is braided} follows directly from the naturality of the unitors \(\rou\), \(\lpu\), the naturality of the distributor \(\distl\), and the extranaturality of the (co)evaluations \(\underline{\eta}\) and \(\epsilon\). \end{proof}